 This rich wood design is perfect to turn your home into a stylish country house.
 This polished looking design is great for adding depth and interest to any room, particularly a study or hallyway – where wooden panelling is a popular choice.
 Classic wooden panelling is effective for emulating the walls of historical palaces and period buildings.

-5. Very Wood Floral Wallpaper – best for Shabby-chic style
+5. Very Wood Floral Wallpaper

 The white-washed boards feature an overlay pattern of faded pink and green faded florals, script and a fleur-de-lis pattern.
 On paper that may sound a bit full-on but in reality it works beautifully.
-The distressed finish achieves a perfcet balance between being decorative and subtle.
+The distressed finish achieves a perfect balance between being decorative and subtle.

 This wallpaper is from the Superfresco range of non-woven papers by wallpaper experts Graham & Brown.

-6. Harlequin Stucco Wallpaper – best for a designer budget
+6. Harlequin Stucco Wallpaper

 The effortlessly stylish design combines different surface elements, such as wood and metal layered together to create a distressed texture.
 Despite the mixed materials to the uniformed lines in the finish give the wood element the upper hand.
 This wide width design can be hung vertically or horizontally.